Symmetric Aggregation of Conformity Scores for Efficient Uncertainty Sets: Our SACP Method

 \section{Our SACP Method}

 Our SACP method aims to construct a single final prediction set from \(K\) base predictors.
-Recent advances in conformal prediction have underscored the importance of \(e\)-values for uncertainty quantification \citep{gauthier2025values}.
-Building on this idea, SACP normalize the nonconformity scores by transforming them into \(e\)-variables.
-They are then combined through a symmetric aggregation function, enabling the use of standard (split) conformal prediction.
+Recent advances in CP have underscored the importance of \(e\)-values for uncertainty quantification \citep{gauthier2025values}.
+Building on this idea, SACP normalizes the NCSs by transforming them into \(e\)-variables.
+They are then combined through a symmetric aggregation function, enabling the use of standard (split) CP.

 \begin{definition} An e-variable $E$ is a nonnegative random variable $(E\geq0)$ that satisfies, under a null hypothesis $\mathbb{H}_0$,

 An e-value is the observed value of an e-variable. \end{definition}